LiviuCP/Matrix/README.md

 - diagonal 2 with elements 2, 7
 - diagonal 3 with element 3

 Each diagonal is traversed from the first element (with diagonal index 0) to the last element.
-For example for diagonal 1 the traversing order is: 1 -> 6 -> 11.
+For example for diagonal 1 the traversing order is: 1 -> 6 -> 11 for a direct D-Iterator.
+For a reverse D-Iterator the order would be 11 -> 6 -> 1.

 Consequently a matrix element can be defined in two ways:
 - by line and column nuber